angela-d/brain-dump/android/wifi-no-internet.md

-# Wifi No Internet on Android 9 / Lineage 16
+# Wifi No Internet on Android 9 / Lineage 16 & Android 10 / Lineage 17
 On Android 7 / Lineage 14 I had a recurring issue where if I took the phone off airplane mode or switched networks, I'd get an x over the wifi saying no internet.. but it would always work anyway.
 However, if mobile data was also switched on, it would default to that - indicating a deeper issue.

 It was easy enough to turn off mobile data when using wifi, never had further issues.